prebhdevsingh/kaf-familycamp/content/faqs.md

   - question: Can I raise awareness of Sikh course I run at KFR?
     answer: No, we do not allow advertising of courses which may involve a cost and are not run by an affiliated charity partner.
-  - question: What support is there for my child who has neurodiversity needs?
-    answer: Whilst we are limited in being able to cater for everything, for KFR 2023, we have made arrangements to accommodate Neurodiverse children more comfortably than in previous years.
-This will be shown in the application process.
-What this means is that we will look to cater, where possible, specialist session for those children who have neurodiversity needs such as autism, ADHD, dyslexia etc.
 ---